trevorld/dee/README.md

 * [Examples](#examples)
 * [Related links](#related)

 ## <a name="overview">Overview</a>

 The `{dee}` package provides helper functions to construct a string of the [`d` attribute of svg paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Attribute/d).
 Such svg path strings can be used with `omsvg::svg_path()` or in a bespoke svg creation function.

-In particular [FontForge](https://fontforge.org/docs/index.html) cannot import svg glyphs created by `svglite::svglite()` very well and `omsvg::svg_path()` provides no help in constructing an svg path `d` attribute:
+In particular I want to generate some svg images of font glyphs to import into [FontForge](https://fontforge.org/docs/index.html) which doesn't seem to import svg glyphs created by `svglite::svglite()` very well and `omsvg::svg_path()` provides no help in constructing an svg path `d` attribute.

-> A path can potentially be quite complex (with an interplay of line and curve commands), so, a hand-encoded `path` string is not often done by hand.
-For this reason, the `path` argument accepts only a formatted string that complies with the input requirements for the d attribute of the SVG `<path>` tag.

 ## <a name="installation">Installation</a>